By Chris Hankins || July 30, 2018

 In his 2007 PhD dissertation, Jeffrey C. Farmer researched 624 SBC churches that had planted at least one new church.
 Farmer reported attendance at the mother churches rose 21.5% in the five years after their church plant.

 This and other studies conclude, that if an existing church wants to grow and reach people, one of the best ways to do this is to start planting churches.
-In the process, the existing congregation will become more evangelistically effective!
+In the church planting process, existing congregations also become more evangelisticly effective!

 “A church on mission prioritizes its sending capacity over its seating capacity.
 This reproductive generosity brings health to the mother church as well as to the baby churches.” – Scott Thomas